TOMMYGUISEPE/LICH-ROM/README.md

 - **Port a54:** for those who just want something simple and without so many functions of the S series.

 - **Port S21 Fe:** for those who want to enjoy the features of the S series.

-## Bugs
-- If you find more bugs, report it to the group [if you have BT audio problems activate a2dp in developer options ]

 ## Installation
 **If it comes from an AOSP or STOCK rom:**